Shoalsville Coffee Co. is a small batch roaster located between the soulful sounds of Muscle Shoals, AL + Nashville, TN - with a taste just as smooth!

 Don’t get me wrong, if I only wanted a pound or so a week for my own household needs, this guy does the job!

-About a year ago while visiting our son, daughter and grandson in California I had a new roasting experience that really set me on a new path in considering which direction I’d go in my own personal roasting journey.
+While visiting our son, daughter-in-law and grandson in California I had a new roasting experience that really set me on a new path in considering which direction I’d go in my own personal roasting journey.

 My son and I roasted a small batch of beans on his new Fresh Roast SR540 fluid bed air roaster….